charlotte-os/charlottek/README.md

 [Find us on Matrix](https://matrix.to/#/#charlotteos:matrix.org)

-## Design Philosophy
+## Programming Languages

-- **Portability:**
-  Morphism strives to be as independent as possible from the target ISA, hardware features, and firmware interfaces.
-  - ISA-specific features should be developed for the `x86_64-unknown-none` target first.
-  - All assembly code is assembled by the rustc built-in assembler to enable inlining and optimizations when interfacing with Rust.

-- **Programming Languages and Dependencies:**
 - Morphism is written in Rust and ISA specific assembly Languages
 - x86_64 assembly should use Intel syntax exclusively in this project

-  - **External Dependencies:**
+## External Dependencies:
     - C dependencies are allowed if vetted by maintainers.
     - Any dependencies in languages other than Rust, C, and assembly are strictly forbidden.
     - Always prefer a high-quality Rust equivalent over an external C library unless there is good reason to do otherwise

-- **Licensing:**
+## Licensing
 This kernel is licensed under the GNU General Public License version 3.0 (or at your option, any later version).
 If you cannot comply with this license, please do not contribute.

 ---